evrythng/epcis2.0-to-evrythng/README.md

 # EPCIS 2.0 Proxy Implementation for EVRYTHNG

-A proxy to use the upcoming EPCIS 2.0 standard with EVRYTHNG.
-EPCIS 2.0 is the latest update of the GS1 EPCIS standard and is currently being developed by GSMP EPCIS and CBV 2.0 MSWG.
+A proxy to use the upcoming EPCIS 2.0 standard with the EVRYTHNG API.
+EPCIS 2.0 is the latest update of the GS1 EPCIS standard and is currently being developed by the EPCIS and CBV 2.0 MSWG.
+The standard has not been ratified yet, hence consider everything you see here tentative.

 ## Related projects